 More information on EADI at www.eadi.org.

-NAI är medlem i EARN, Europe-Africa Policy Research Network, is a network of African and European Policy Research Institutes, aiming to contribute to the EU-Africa Policy Dialogue.
+NAI är medlem i EARN, Europe-Africa Policy Research Network, a network of African and European Policy Research Institutes, aiming to contribute to the EU-Africa Policy Dialogue.
 EARN intends to bring added value on pooling and fostering policy research capacities, dialogue, information and partnership between European and African non-governmental research institutions on issues relating to EU-Africa relations.
-The EARN network was officially launched in December 2007 (at the Lisbon Summit).
-Its formal (interim) structure was decided upon in April 2008.
-NAI is one of the members of the EARN network.
 More information on EARN at http://europafrica.net/earn/.

 The overall objective of the co-operation is to mobilise NAI's competences and capacities, and strategically use them to support the regional integration and the economic, political and social development agenda of the EAC (East African Community).
+The co-operation with EAC was initiated in 2012.
 Link to the EAC website (opens in new window).